tulasinnd/Social-Metric-Insight-Projects/README.md

 INTRODUCTION:

-    The goal of this project is to create a model that can classify tweets as positive, negative, or neutral based on their content.
-    This can be useful for sentiment analysis, brand monitoring, and other applications where it's important to understand how people feel about a particular topic or product.
+    The goal of this project is to create a model that can classify tweets as positive, negative, or neutral based on their content.This can be useful for sentiment analysis, brand monitoring, and other applications where it's important to understand how people feel about a particular topic or product.
 In order to accomplish this task, we need to preprocess the data, select appropriate features, and train a machine learning model to make accurate predictions.

 DATA PRE-PROCESSING:

     1. The dataset consists of six columns, with the target feature being the dependent variable.
     2. The dataset does not have any null or missing values.
     3. Features such as IDs, date, flag, and user are not relevant for sentiment analysis and have been removed.
     4. Noise dpunctuationpunctuations, special characters, and URLs have been removed.
     5. The text has been converted to lowercase and stopwords have been removed.
-    6. As a result of these pre-processing steps, the target column now consists of three values, 0 for negative, 1 for neutral, and 2 for positive.
+    6. As a result of these pre-processing steps, the target column now consists of three values, 0 for negative, and 2 for positive.
     7. The target column has an equal number of positive and negative values, making it a balanced dataset

 SPLIT THE DATASET INTO TRAIN TEST SPLIT: